snayfach/MIDAS/docs/tutorial.md

 `merge_genes.py -i cnvs -o Bacteroides_vulgatus -g 57955`

 * this script takes a directory as input, where subdirectories correspond to sample_ids
 * '57955' is the identifier of *Bacteroides vulgatus*, which was in sample_1 and sample_2
+  * See merged.species_prevalence for a table listing common species in samples 1 and 2
 * The main output, stored in the directory 'Bacteroides_vulgatus', is a gene presence/absence matrix
 * [read more...] (https://github.com/snayfach/PhyloCNV/blob/master/docs/merge_cnvs.md)